 Buildings from throughout the region are being moved or replicated, and we have been working with communities to celebrate and share their stories through the new exhibits, retaining in each building a unique local identity.
 They will create new ways for our visitors to experience the heritage of the North East.

-The 1950s has been brought to life at the museum with the opening of Coronation Park (opened May 2022), Front Street terrace, which features John’s Café, Middleton’s Quality Fish and Chips, Elizabeth’s Hairdresser’s and a recreation of the 1950s home of North East artist Norman Cornish, (opened February 2022), and the welfare hall (opened June 2019).
+The 1950s has been brought to life at the museum with the opening of Coronation Park (opened May 2022), Front Street terrace, which features John’s Café, Middleton’s Quality Fish and Chips, Elizabeth’s Hairdresser’s and a recreation of the 1950s home of North East artist Norman Cornish, (opened February 2022), and the welfare hall (opened June 2019), alongside the semi-detached houses, police houses and bowling green and pavilion (opened June 2023).
 Click on The 1950s Town section below to find out more.

 1950s Spain’s Field Farm opened at the museum in March 2022.
 The exhibit shares the story of upland farming life in rural areas in the 1950s and was carefully moved stone by stone to the museum. **Spain’s Field Farm is initially open on weekends only to allow for the ongoing construction of our 1950s Town.**